- Available every Tuesday, Thursday & Sunday - Fully refundable and amendable up until 7 days before travel

 Visit the house William Shakespeare was born in, in Stratford-upon-Avon

 Spin through the scenic Cotswolds to pretty villages such as Stow-on-the-Wold

-Admission to the 15th Divinity School in Oxford
+Admission is included to Shakespeare's birthplace and the Divinity School, Oxford

 Cotswolds Villages Oxford

 London Victoria Station

 Please note that all timings above are estimated and assuming normal traffic conditions.
 Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will get back to London, it is usually between 6-7pm.

 On the return to London your driver will drop you at Victoria Train Station in the city centre.
 This is one of the largest transport stations in London, with excellent connections to all parts of London and beyond.

 Helpful Information about the day of your Tour